Qbandev/stbchef/README.md

 - **Technical Calculation Safety**
   - Try/except blocks for all numerical calculations
-  - Default values for edge cases
+  - No default values for critical inputs like ETH price
   - Detailed logging for debugging
+  - Graceful degradation with informative messaging

 - **Database Operations**
   - Thread-safe operations